open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 -   **Package installation**

     After a package has been published, it can simply be installed in any project, e.g. by executing `pnpm add`.
-    Our build tools automatically detect pioneer packages in an app's dependency graph.
+    Our build tools automatically detect Trails packages in an app's dependency graph.
     A package installed this way should work the same way _as if_ it were developed locally.

 ### Package compilation